Yiddishist movement: United States

 Yiddish translation of Das Kapital, translated by Doctor Jacob Abraham Maryson, published by Maryson's publishing company, the Kropotkin Literatur Gezelshaft, New York, 1917.

 As many Eastern European Jews began to emigrate to the United States, the movement became very active there, especially in New York City.
 One aspect of this became known as Yiddish Theatre, and involved authors such as Ben Hecht and Clifford Odets.

 Yiddish also became the language of Jewish labor and political movements in the US.
 The majority of the Yiddish-speaking political parties from the Pale of Settlement had equivalents in the United States.
 Notably, even the Zionist parties, like the North-American branch of Poale Zion, published much of their material in Yiddish rather than Hebrew.
 American Jewish radicals also printed many political newspapers and other materials in Yiddish at the beginning of the 20th century.
 These included the newspaper Forverts, which began as a socialist endeavor, and the Fraye Arbeter Shtime founded by anarchists.

-The Yiddish-speaking Eastern European Jews who came to the US in the late 19th and early 20th centuries were often felt underpaid and overworked in unsafe conditions, and created many Jewish unions.
+The Yiddish-speaking Eastern European Jews who came to the US in the late 19th and early 20th centuries were often underpaid and overworked in unsafe conditions, and created many Jewish unions.
 The United Hebrew Trades, a collective of labor unions founded in 1888, eventually represented over 250,000 members.
 Forverts, and other leftist Yiddish newspapers, were instrumental in organizing and recruiting for these organizations.

-Owing in a large part to the efforts of the Yiddishist movement, Yiddish, before World War II, was becoming a major language, spoken by over 11,000,000 people.